The Moreness of Everything

 Loading

 “Say goodbye to the information age: it’s all about reputation now,” is the headline of an article by Italian philosopher and professor Gloria Origgi, published recently on Aeon Magazine’s website.
 She writes: …the vastly increased access to information and knowledge we have today does not empower us or make us more cognitively autonomous.
 Rather, it renders us more dependent on other people’s judgments and evaluations of the information with which we are faced.
-I no longer need to open a … click below for more!
+I no longer need to open a computer, go online and type my questions into Google if I want to know something: I can simply ask it. … click below for more ↓

 The slow death of media credibility